-Aisling Reidy – Hatha yoga, mindfulness & more
+Aisling Reidy – Hatha Yoga & Mindfulness, MA Psychotherapy

-Aisling has been teaching yoga for over 15 years, having trained initially in India. ¬†She is a fully qualified sports injury therapist, nutritionist, psychotherapist, mindfulness practitioner and much more. ¬†Aisling runs recognised qualifications in Yoga teacher training, sports massage, massage, nutrition & counselling.
+Aisling has been teaching yoga for over 15 years, having trained initially in India.
+She is a fully qualified sports injury therapist, nutritionist, mindfulness practitioner, has a masters in psychotherapy and more.
+Aisling runs recognised training qualifications in Yoga teacher training, sports massage, massage, nutrition & counselling.

 Paul Hardiman – Partner Yoga